 Where to shop

-Adidas Originals is opening its first originals concept store in Istanbul tomorrow, based on an aesthetic of street culture.
-The store will host events similar to Adidas’ pop-up store in Karaköy last year.
+Adidas Originals opened its first originals concept store in Istanbul in March, based on an aesthetic of street culture.
+The store is hosting events similar to Adidas’ pop-up store in Karaköy last year.
 Teşvikiye Caddesi No. 17, Nişantaşı.

 This 1,500 square meter multi-brand store showcases 28 young Turkish designers, many of whom are making their first debut into a dedicated retail space.
 Whether you’re searching for accessories or a full outfit, you’re sure to find something unique here.
 Plus, Tuvanam's fashion week show will be available after March 24 at Gizia Gate!
 Abdi İpekçi Caddesi No.19/1, Nişantaşı.
 T: (0212) 234 63 74/75 or shop online www.gizia.com.